-Our love of Victorian architecture and preserving its’ history has led us to a new chapter in our forty-four years of marriage.
+Our love of Victorian architecture and preserving its’ history has led us to a new chapter in our forty-five years of marriage.
 With our two sons grown with families of their own, we started searching for a Victorian home to restore as a Bed and Breakfast.
-We began renovating an 1894 Queen Anne Victorian over seven years ago along with revitalizing its’ gardens after moving to the historic Village of Mount Morris.
+We began renovating an 1894 Queen Anne Victorian over eight years ago along with revitalizing its’ gardens after moving to the historic Village of Mount Morris.

 Throughout our years together, David and I have always been active in our community.
-First in our hometown of Le Roy, David coached youth baseball, football and soccer for many years while I supported the Garden Club, Historical Society, Leader Group and started the Le Roy Sports Boosters.
+First, in our hometown of Le Roy, David coached youth baseball, football, and soccer for many years while I supported the Garden Club, Historical Society, Leader Group, and started the Le Roy Sports Boosters.
 Now in Mount Morris, we have continued our community involvement supporting the new Garden Club, Mt.
-Morris Historical Society and Partners for Progress with fundraising activities and local projects.
+Morris Historical Society, and Partners for Progress with fundraising activities and local projects.

 We look forward to sharing our home’s 125-year history with you as well as our love for the Victorian era.
 Our home has been lovingly restored with period antiques along with all of the modern amenities.
 Return to the romance of yesteryear and create your own special moments that take your breath away.
 See you there!